-Kenneth R. Weinstein is President and Chief Executive Officer of Hudson Institute.
-He joined the Institute in 1991, and was appointed CEO in June 2005.
-Weinstein was named President and CEO in March 2011.
+Kenneth R. Weinstein is president and chief executive officer of Hudson Institute.
+He joined the Institute in 1991 and was appointed CEO in June 2005.
+Weinstein was named president and CEO in March 2011.

 A political theorist by training whose academic work focused on the early Enlightenment, Weinstein has established a reputation as a go-to influencer and thought leader for policy and opinion leaders in the U.S. and around the world on a range of matters.
 He has written widely on international affairs for publications in the United States, Europe, and Asia, including The Wall Street Journal, Le Monde, and the Yomiuri Shimbun.
 In 2006, he was decorated with a knighthood in arts and letters by the government of France and serves on the boards of nonprofit organizations in the U.S. and Europe.